petartotev/PT_Demo_NET_Kubernetes/README.md

 1. Create a new .NET blank solution `PT_Demo_NET_Kubernetes`.

-2. Create a new .NET Web API project `DemoNetKubernetes`.
+2. Create a new .NET Web API project `DemoNetKubernetes` in the solution.

-3. Introduce CpuController and MemoryController having endpoints that process CPU / Memory intensive workloads.
+3. Introduce CpuController and MemoryController having endpoints which process CPU / Memory intensive operations.

 4. Create `Dockerfile` in the DemoNetKubernetes.csproj directory:
 ```